Grassroots Currencies: Foundations for Grassroots Digital Economies: Measures of Grassroots Currencies

 Note that if $\Delta(p,q)\ge 0$ for every $q\in P$, namely $p$ can promptly serve all redemption claims by all $p$-coin holders with the coins it presently holds, then $\Delta(q,p)=0$ and the cash ratio is 1.
 And if $p$ has zero liquidity, namely does not hold any foreign coins (and has at least one $p$-coin in circulation), then the cash ratio (as well as the quick ratio, see next) of $p$ is 0.
-If there are no $p$-coins in circulation, effectively meaning that $p$ does not participate in the economy, then the denominator is zero and these ratios are undefined.
+If there are no $p$-coins in circulation, effectively meaning that $p$ does not participate in the grassroots economy, then the denominator is zero and these ratios are undefined.

+In Figure \ref{figure:demo1}A, before opening mutual credit lines, and in Figure \ref{figure:demo1}B, right after opening the mutual credit lines, the cash ratios of all persons is 1.
+After the tea bag purchase in Figure \ref{figure:demo1}.C, the cash ratio of the blue agent decreases to $\frac{5}{6}$, and following more trades, the cash ratio of the persons in Figure \ref{figure:demo4}.G, from left to right, is $1, \frac{1}{2}, \frac{1}{2}, 1$, and in Figure \ref{figure:demo4}.H, $1, 0, \frac{1}{2}, 1$.

-The quick ratio is generally defined to include marketable securities and accounts receivable, in addition to cash and cash equivalents.
-Hence, here we define the quick ratio of the cryptocurrency of $p$ to assume that $p$ can collect its ``receivables' by performing any finite number of redemption claims to be best-prepared for a ``run on the bank'': The \textit{quick ratio} of $p$ is the maximal cash ratio of $p$, obtained after any finite sequence of successful redemption claims (including chain redemptions) initiated by $p$.
+\mypara{Quick ratio} The quick ratio is equal to or larger than the cash ratio.
+It is generally defined to include marketable securities and accounts receivable, in addition to cash and cash equivalents.
+Hence, here we define the quick ratio of the currency of $p$ to assume that $p$ can collect its ``receivables'' by performing any finite number of redemption claims to be best-prepared for a ``run on the bank', and define the quick ratio to be the best possible cash ratio of $p$ following such an attempt.
+In other words, the \textit{quick ratio} of $p$ is the maximal cash ratio of $p$ that can be attained after any finite sequence of successful redemption claims (including chain redemptions) initiated by $p$.

+In Figure \ref{figure:demo4}.G and Figure \ref{figure:demo4}.H, the quick ratio and the cash ratio of all persons is the same (thus, not illustrating their difference).
+While in both the blue person has a blue coin, it cannot redeem it to improve its cash ratio: In Figure \ref{figure:demo4}.G since the blue person has only yellow coins, and the yellow person has no red coins that the green person would need to improve its cash ratio.
+And in Figure \ref{figure:demo4}.H since the blue person is insolvent---it has no other persons' coins at all.

-The \emph{current ratio} is even more relaxed, and includes all current assets.
-It is defined for grassroots cryptocurrencies to include all $p$-coins in circulation, divided by all foreign coins held by $p$:
+\mypara{Current ratio} The current ratio is even more relaxed, and includes all current assets.
+For example, it may include grassroots coins by insolvent persons (see example).
+It is defined for grassroots currencies to include all $p$-coins in circulation, divided by all foreign coins held by $p$:

-Note that, as in the original notion of current ratio, some current assets might not be realizable, namely include foreign coins that cannot be redeemed at all or cannot be chain-redeemed to coins by $p$'s creditors.
+Note that, as in the original notion of the current ratio, some current assets might not be realisable, namely include foreign coins that cannot be redeemed at all or cannot be chain-redeemed to coins by $p$'s creditors, and `fake assets' issued by sybil (fake or duplicate) persons to prop the balance sheet of the person $p$.